-Together with the AIT, the ITA prepares monitoring reports for the Austrian Parliament in order to support it in its forward-looking research, innovation and technology (FTI) policy.
+Together with the AIT, the ITA prepared monitoring reports for the Austrian Parliament in order to support it in its forward-looking research, innovation and technology (FTI) policy.

-Together with its partner AIT, the ITA will send written information to Parliament every six months, once in autumn and once in spring.
-Each monitoring report will first contain a general overview of developments in the past six months (including the main issues of international and national scientific and research policy, but also societal debate) and an overview of the sources evaluated in the monitoring process.
-Subsequently, four to eight topics will be presented in more depth.
-The selection of these topics will be based on topicality and political relevance.
+Together with its partner AIT, the ITA sent written information to Parliament every six months, once in autumn and once in spring.
+Each monitoring report first contained a general overview of developments in the past six months (including the main issues of international and national scientific and research policy, but also societal debate) and an overview of the sources evaluated in the monitoring process.
+Subsequently, four topics were presented in more depth.
+The selection of these topics has been based on topicality and political relevance.

-The topics and content presented will not be limited to specific areas (such as the competence of individual committees) but will cover the entire spectrum of parliamentary work and thus potentially be relevant for all committees and parliamentarians.
-The focus of the reports is on a pointed presentation of the results, which enables the members of parliament to gain an overview of all current developments and trends in a short amount of time.
+The topics and content presented were not limited to specific areas (such as the remit of individual committees), but covered the entire spectrum of parliamentary work and were thus potentially relevant to all committees and MPs.
+The focus of the reports was on a pointed presentation of results, enabling MPs to gain an overview of all current developments and trends in a short amount of time.

-The monitoring reports also serve as a basis for the delegates to commission brief in-depth studies on selected topics, which are also part of the framework agreement and can be provided separately on request.
+However, the monitoring reports also serve as a basis for members of parliament to commission short in-depth studies on selected topics, which also formed part of the framework agreement and were prepared separately on request.